alankrantas/microbit-micropython-cookbook/README.md

 print(mem_info(1))
 ```

-You can also force micro:bit to free memory from time to time with garbage collection:
+You can also use garbage collection to free some memory:

 ```python
 import gc